 6.4.1.1.2 Sending of an MSGin5G message

-In order to send an MSGin5G message, the MSGin5G Client shall compare the size of the received message from the Application Client to the maximum allowed MSGin5G message segmentation size.
-If the size exceeds, the MSGin5G Client shall segment the MSGin5G message into a set of segmented MSGin5G messages such that each segmented MSGin5G message can fit within the maximum allowed MSGin5G message segmentation size.
+In order to send an MSGin5G message, the MSGin5G Client shall compare the size of the payload of the received message from the Application Client to the MSGin5G Client Supported MSGin5G segment size.
+If the size of the payload exceeds, the MSGin5G Client shall segment the MSGin5G message into a set of segmented MSGin5G messages such that the payload of each segmented MSGin5G message can fit within the MSGin5G Client Supported MSGin5G segment size.
 For each segmented MSGin5G message, the steps listed below shall be processed individually.

 The MSGin5G Client shall send the MSGin5G message in a CoAP POST request message according to procedures specified in IETF RFC 7252 [5].
 In the CoAP POST request message, The MSGin5G Client: